30th Armored Brigade Combat Team: History

-In 1974 the 30th Infantry Division ceased to exist and its units were divided amongst the North Carolina, South Carolina, and Georgia Army National Guards.
-The 30th Infantry Brigade (Mechanized) from North Carolina was chosen to carry on the lineage of the 30th Infantry Division.

 The brigade took part in Exercise Display Determination in 1984, 1986, 1987, and 1992.

 The brigade was affiliated with the 24th Infantry Division on 5 June 1999 during the division's reactivation ceremony as part of the active/reserve component integrated division concept.
 The headquarters for the division was an active unit located at Fort Riley, Kansas while its subordinate units were all National Guard units.

 From 2000 to 2001 a few select units from 30th Brigade were chosen to conduct a six-month peacekeeping mission in war torn Bosnia and Herzegovina.
 The deployment marked the first time that National Guard troops were utilized as front line patrolling forces since the beginning of deployment of combat troops to the region.

 In July 2002 the brigade conducted "Operation Hickory Sting '02" at Ft.
 Riley, Kansas in preparation for the unit's upcoming National Training Center rotation the next year.
-During this time, an Illinois-based unit, Battery G, 202nd ADA, joined the Brigade.
+During this time, an Illinois-based unit, Battery G, 202nd Air Defense Artillery Regiment, joined the Brigade.
 The unit's 2003 NTC rotation was dubbed "Operation Tarheel Thunder."
 After successfully completing its NTC rotation, 30th Brigade, along with the 39th Infantry Brigade from Arkansas, were informed that they would be deployed as part of Operation Iraqi Freedom.

 In February 2004 the brigade began a year-long deployment to the Diyala Governorate in Iraq.
 With the deployment, 30th Infantry Brigade became the first National Guard brigade combat team to deploy to a war since the Korean War 50 years earlier.
 The brigade was also the first National Guard brigade to have its own area of operation in Iraq.

 In 2004, one member of the Brigade, SPC Frederico Mérida was convicted of murdering an Iraqi National Guardsmen (ING) at FOB Mackenzie in Salh-Ad-Din Province near the village of Ad-Dawr and sentenced to 25 years in prison at his subsequent court martial.
 He apparently killed the ING member as a result of a sexual encounter gone wrong.